 Leaders, residents speak out against anti-Asian hate crimes

-"It's upsetting to say that I wasn't surprised," said Zhu.
+"It's upsetting to say that I wasn't surprised," Zhu said.
 "It wasn't surprising that people could be so hateful based on race."

-The shootings at three Atlanta area spas that left six women of Asian descent dead last week.
-Anti-Asian hate crimes that have been on the rise across the country in the past year.

-According to police data gathered by the Center for Hate and Extremism at California State University, anti-Asian hate crimes surged 149 percent in the U.S. in 2020 and 883 percent in New York City.
-Stop AAPI (Asian American and Pacific Islanders) Hate, a reporting database created in 2020 due to the rise of anti-Asian violence during the pandemic, reported 3,759 incidents of anti-Asian hate crimes nationwide between March 2020 and February 2021.
+According to police data gathered by the Center for Hate and Extremism at California State University, anti-Asian hate crimes surged 149% in the U.S. in 2020 and 883% in New York City.
+The reporting database Stop AAPI Hate — AAPI stands for Asian American and Pacific Islanders — was created in 2020 due to the rise of anti-Asian violence during the pandemic and it reported 3,759 incidents of anti-Asian hate crimes nationwide between March 2020 and February 2021.

-"I want every Asian-American in Connecticut to know that we hear you, you are not a virus.
-And that you should feel safe in your home and we are all Americans," said Alan Tan on Friday during a forum on anti-Asian violence.
-Tan, co-chair of the state legislature's Commission on Women, Children, Seniors, Equity and Opportunity joined state leaders who offered support to Asian-Americans statewide and condemned surges in anti-Asian hate crimes during the pandemic.
+"I want every Asian American in Connecticut to know that we hear you, you are not a virus.
+And that you should feel safe in your home and we are all Americans," Alan Tan said Friday during a forum on anti-Asian violence.
+Tan, co-chair of the state legislature's Commission on Women, Children, Seniors, Equity and Opportunity, joined state leaders who offered support to Asian Americans statewide and condemned surges in anti-Asian hate crimes during the pandemic.

 Southeastern Connecticut residents speak out

-Two Asian-Americans from Waterford said that although they haven't experienced racism in their community, they share the pain of fellow Asian-Americans across the country who feel afraid, angry and targeted.
+Two Asian Americans from Waterford, Bo Du and Armi Rowe, say that although they haven't experienced racism in their community, they share the pain of fellow Asian Americans across the country who feel afraid, angry and targeted.

-Bo Du, of Waterford, said he thinks racism of all kinds is its own kind of pandemic.

 "Recent incidents across the country bring a lot of worry to our community," he said.
 "These recent acts of violence and intolerance stand in direct opposition to our values."